Towards Distributed Energy Services: Decentralizing Optimal Power Flow with Machine Learning: Introduction

 \subsection{Contributions and Outline}

 We propose to decentralize OPF by using supervised learning to learn inverter controllers that predict, and thereby approximate, optimal inverter actions from local measurements.
-The method is agnostic in the structure of the machine learning models used, and relies on \emph{endogenous} variables as features, giving rise to an \emph{open-loop feedforward} optimization approach.
+The method is agnostic in the structure of the machine learning models used, and relies on \emph{exogenous} variables as features, giving rise to an \emph{open-loop feedforward} optimization approach.
 The method bridges control techniques based on local information with those based on system-wide optimization, thereby making contributions that overcome respective limitations.
 Firstly, our method yields close-to-optimal results for various OPF objectives, for both single-phase and unbalanced three-phase networks.
 The method respects constraints on voltage, equipment specifications and power capacity across all validation scenarios.
 Secondly, the implementation of decentralized OPF is data-driven, requires no manual controller tuning, and needs little or no real-time communication.
 The approach does require for updated controller parameters to be sent from the central design location to each inverter.
 Thirdly, the open-loop nature of the method allows it be operated alongside legacy control equipment, such as load tap changers and capacitor banks, and does not compete or interfere with operator actions or other autonomous systems that make real-time control decisions.
-The controller's strict dependence on disturbance variables not affected by control actions circumvents stability issues.
-The feedforward nature does mean that the controller cannot pick up sudden changes in the endogenous state, and a separate effort deals with combining feedforward and feedback mechanisms to allow for this~\cite{karagiannopoulos_data-driven_2019}.
+The learned controllers' strict dependence on disturbance variables not affected by control actions circumvents stability issues.
+The feedforward nature does have the limitation that the controllers cannot detect sudden changes in the endogenous state, due to e.g. operator actions or faults, and a separate effort deals with combining feedforward and feedback mechanisms to allow for this~\cite{karagiannopoulos_data-driven_2019-3}.

 The approach consists of four main steps.
 First, for a specific network with a set of controllable DERs, we gather historical data for loads and generators, collected over an extended period of time, typically collected by advanced metering infrastructure (AMI) or from simulations.
 For all scenarios, we run a centralized optimal power flow computation to understand how a group of DERs best minimizes a collective objective by adjusting real and/or reactive power injections, given certain capacity, operational and safety constraints (Section~\ref{sec:opf}).
 Secondly, we apply an information-theoretic framework to understand to what extent the local data of each DER allows \emph{any} parameterized controller to reconstruct the optimal set points and whether communication with other nodes is needed (Section~\ref{sec:ratedistortion}).
 Thirdly, for each individual DER, we use supervised learning to determine a function that relates its \emph{local} measurements to its optimal power injections, as determined by OPF (Section~\ref{sec:regression}).
 Lastly, we implement these functions as controllers on the system to determine power injections based on a new local measurement that collectively mimic a centralized OPF scheme, which we validate on different test setups in single- and three-phase power flow (Section~\ref{sec:results}).
 The paper ends with a discussion about the effects of communication, the interpretation of the learned controller parameters and the challenges related to designing, planning and maintaining the learned controllers (Section~\ref{sec:discussion}).